tekdogan/tekdogan.github.io/index.md

 I am a PhD student at TU Berlin, supervised by [Prof. Volker Markl](https://www.tu.berlin/en/dima/about-us/prof-dr-volker-markl).
 I am also a member of the graduate school of the [BIFOLD](https://www.bifold.berlin/) (Berlin Institute for the Foundations of Learning and Data).

-My current research interest is benchmarking distributed streaming processing systems.
+My current research interest is benchmarking and workload characterization of the distributed stream processing systems.

 ---